 Geoff was a founding parent of the School and his wife is a former Headmistress of Unicorn.
 Prior to his retirement, Geoff worked as a Patent Attorney and was senior partner of a large London practice.
 He was also a magistrate for nearly three decades with a special interest in youth court work.

-Mark Byatt (Chair of Risk & Compliance Committee)
+Mark Byatt (Co Chair of Governors and Chair of Risk & Compliance Committee)

 Mark is a current parent and has a varied professional background including stints in technology consulting, business strategy, marketing/communications, and most recently, public policy and international affairs in the financial regulation space.